claytonbrown/replatform-ml-pipeline-sagemaker-workshop/Lab2-Unit-testing/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-If you have completed all the steps in LAB1
 Note:- If you have already completed the optional Lab1-Cloud9-Local-testing, then this section would be relatively quick , as you just need to comment the below three lines from your notebook files:-

     1.)
 Commend the below 3 lines in all the notefook files :-